 I struggled with a recipe to post this week.
 It’s so stinkin hot and we don’t have air conditioning (good riddance) so the oven is not an option.
 I tried making a raw quinoa pudding thing but it was weird.
 It’s sitting in the fridge.
 I’m waiting to see if Graham gets desperate enough to eat it, lol.
 We had bands at our place yesterday for a show Graham was putting on so I cooked a bunch of food for them and didn’t wanna cook anymore.
-Not very many people ended up coming to the show, but it was so nice.
-I’m half deaf in my left ear and it’s been ringing all day.
+Now I’m half deaf in my left ear and it’s been ringing all day.
 Rock n roll, guys.

 Raw food is a good thing in the summer.
 I’m not a big fan of eating raw during colder months, when your body needs that extra heat, but when it’s hot you can handle it.
 And who wants to bake when their butt is sweating?
 No one, that’s who.